 During the planning process with JLG, the College was determined to address the overall lack of a “campus feel” by working to develop a new campus master plan that used the residence hall as the first step in elevating the College and its recruitment.
 What emerged was Frontier Hall, the first residence hall on the Williston State College campus, offering 170 beds, student study areas, gathering spaces, and beautiful views of the Missouri River Valley.

-To fill the dramatic need for student study areas, the central core of the Residence Hall contains three levels of generous open study spaces.
-It also acts as the building’s main vertical circulation, centralizing the building’s activity and providing connection to the two housing wings.
-An atrium within this core opens the first and second floors up to the large exterior glass walls which frame views of the river valley.
-The fourth floor is dedicated to a large conference room.
-This conference room is available for campus-wide use.
+To fill the desperate need for student study areas, the central core of the Hall contains three levels of open study spaces.
+The core also acts as the main vertical circulation, centralizing the building’s activity and connecting to the two housing wings.
+An atrium within this area opens the first and second floors up to the large exterior glass walls that frame the river views.
+The fourth floor also offers breathtaking views surrounding a large conference room that is available for campus-wide use.

 In proximity to the main classroom building, Frontier Hall gives students the safe housing they need while creating a boulevard and quadrangle that sets in motion the development of a reinvigorated campus – giving WSC students a more welcoming entry, and comfortable gathering and study spaces built for a brighter future.